burkkyy/csci429-project/script.md

 # Script

+## Introduction / 1 processor case

+-- begin

 Imagine you have a list of chores and errands you had to complete by the end of the day.
 You need to buy groceries for dinner, cook dinner, clean up afterward, do your laundry, and put the laundry away.
-You want to get everything done as quickly as possible — the sooner you finish, the sooner you can relax and watch youtube videos.
 > animate the list of jobs as a checklist

-In what order would you do these tasks?

 Notice that some of these tasks depend on others, ie you cant cook dinner until you buy the groceries and you cant put your laundry away before its washed and dried.
+You want to get everything done as quickly as possible — the sooner you finish, the sooner you can relax and watch youtube videos.
 > animate animate the list of jobs in the checklist forming a graph DAG

+In what order would you do these tasks?
 Well, looking at the graph its trival to see that we came pick a task with no dependencies to work on.
 Once done, we just repeat, picking tasks with no depencies until all tasks are done, and we are done.
 > animate picking tasks with no dependencies and doing the next one

+-- pause

 But lets imagine now that we have a lot of tasks, too many for just us to handle.
-So we call another person, maybe a friend or sibling to work alongside you.
-Now that there are two people working on the tasks, how should you divide up the tasks between you and your partner so you finish everything as quickly as possible?
+So we call another person, maybe a friend or sibling.
+Now that there are two people working on tasks, how should you divide up the tasks between you and your partner?

 If we try the method before, we dont always necessarily pick the most optimal schedule.
 **Show that naive method does not work with 2 processors**
 > animate the naive 1 processor case

+> Go through why method before does not work

-So what is the most optimal strategy?
+So what is the most optimal scheduling strategy?
+This question was studied in the early 1970s, and an algorithm was found by Edward Coffman and Ronald Graham in their 1971 paper `Optimal Scheduling for Two-Processor Systems`.
+In this presentation I will be refering to this algorithm as the CoffmanGrahamAlgorithm.

+-- end

+## 2-Processor CoffmanGrahamAlgorithm

+Before I show you the CoffmanGrahamAlgorithm